MSU-CSE491/CSE491/project-spec.md

 There is some functionality that **ALL modules should support**:
 * The ability to provide usage information about itself (likely from a series of Help functions that should return an information string)
-* The ability to save and load data (Worlds and Agents would need to read/write their state to a stream; interfaces would need to trigger this process)
+* The ability to save and load data (Worlds and Agents would need to read/write their state to a stream; Interfaces would need to trigger this process)
-+ The ability to run unit-tests on individual functions/components
+* The ability to run unit-tests on individual functions/components

 ## Module Types